ambern115/CSCI2041/Homework/Hwk_04_Programs_as_Data.md

 The equality construct ``Eq`` works on integers and Boolean values, some additional care must be taken here.
 If the first argument has type ``IntType`` then the second one must as well.
-If the first argument does not have a type, then we need the second one must be either an ``IntType`` or a ``BoolType``.
+If the first argument does not have a type (that is, there is some error), then we can still check that the second one has either an ``IntType`` or a ``BoolType``.
 Here, these are the only two options.
 When we add function types in a later problem, this will become a concern.